tonyxieuoft/BCB430_Chang_Lab_program/README.md

 After the homology search is complete, the refined file should be used as the input gene query file in a **second** iteration of the NCBI exon puller to acquire sequences that were previously missed.

-### Option 3 part (a): Generating query files in preparation of blasting whole GENOMES (NCBI Genome Blaster)
+### Option 3 part (a): Generating query files in preparation of blasting whole GENOMES (Prepare_For_BLAST)

-The main purpose of the NCBI Genome Blaster is predict and extract gene sequences from unannotated whole genomes of species that do not directly have NCBI Gene database sequences.
+The main purpose of the NCBI Genome Blaster (now split into both the HSP_Selector_and_Processor and Server_Genome_Blaster) is to predict and extract gene sequences from unannotated whole genomes of species that do not directly have NCBI Gene database sequences.

 BLAST requires the provision of reference sequences to query subject genomes.
-For the current version of the program, these reference sequences must be in contained in a **NEPR** format directory and acquired from an iteration of the NCBI exon puller.
+For the current version of the program, these reference sequences must be in contained in a **NEPR** format directory and acquired from an iteration of the NCBI exon puller (or otherwise formatted as such.

 Ideally, the phylogenetic distance between the query sequence and subject genome species' should be minimal to maximize the likelihood of accurate coding-region extraction.
-Therefore, it is unwise to use a single reference sequence to query subject genomes for an entire large taxon; this is especially true for genes under positive selection.
-Instead, each reference species should be assigned to BLAST subject genomes for a **small** taxon that they are closest to **within** the overarching taxon of interest.

 The program generates query files for BLAST based on the above considerations.
 The formats of required input and resultant output files/directories are stated below in greater detail:

 #### Directory Containing Reference Sequences (required input)